 How counselling can help you

 Counselling and psychotherapy can provide a safe, confidential, supportive space for you to bring any problems you are having and explore difficult thoughts and feelings.
-You might seek counselling and psychotherapy because you are struggling to cope, feeling dissatisfied with your life, having problems with relationships, trying to process a loss or a change, or finding it difficult to make a big decision.
-You might want to make sense of things that have happened in the past, think about your future or just get some extra support to help you through a tough time.
+You might seek counselling and psychotherapy because you are struggling to cope, feeling dissatisfied with your life, having relationship issues, trying to process a loss or a change, or finding it difficult to make a big decision.
+You might want to make sense of things that have happened in the past, look at patterns you might be stuck in, think about your future or just get some extra support to help you through a tough time.

 What I can offer you

-I offer short or long term counselling and psychotherapy face to face in Hove and Eastbourne, and online through secure video calling.
+I offer short or long term counselling and psychotherapy face to face in Hove.
 I work integratively, which means that I draw on a variety of different therapeutic models, including person-centred therapy, psychodynamic and attachment theory, mindfulness, and cognitive behavioural therapy (CBT), as well as considering how the social world impacts on each of us.
 My approach sees each client as an individual with different therapeutic needs, rather than one size of therapy fitting all, so I work flexibly but with a focus on the relationship between therapist and client and how we can work collaboratively.